LLC vs. Nonprofit: Everything You Need to Know

-Although most would think that nonprofits can’t sell goods or services for money, you can.
+Although most would think that nonprofits can't sell goods or services for money, you can.
 Many nonprofit organizations make money selling all types of products and services.
 Moreover, a nonprofit can also pay salaries for any employees who work there.
 Keep in mind that these salaries must be deemed reasonable by the IRS.

 Nonprofit: How Should You Organize Your Business

 The most common type of business structure for a nonprofit is a corporation, which is formed and regulated under state law.
 Therefore, if a nonprofit incorporates, it must abide by the state requirements of a corporation.
 This includes: